Last Updated on

-The latter method involves using a tool (such as an app or website) to optimizes your images, which you can then upload to your site.
+The latter method involves using a tool (such as an app or website) for image optimization, which you can then upload to your site.
 This may seem like a superfluous step, especially if you could just use a site-based plugin, but there are actually a number of unique benefits to using offline solutions.

 Of course, WordPress plugins are the alternative, so let’s take a look at some quality solutions now.

 4 WordPress Plugins to Help Optimize Your Images